-This radish and cooked egg salad is a family favourite, especially loved by my sister.
-My mum has always grown radishes and spring onion in the garden so we would eat this healthy salad throughout the year.
-Radish is very easily grown – we’re talking less than 3 days for the seed to germinate and sprout into a small plant – ans is therefore available across seasons.
-Radishes are full of vitamin C and contain adequate levels of folate, vitamin B-6, riboflavin, thiamin and minerals such as iron, magnesium, copper and calcium.
+This radish and hard-boiled egg salad is a family favourite, especially loved by my sister.
+My mum has always grown radishes and spring onions in her garden so we would eat this simple salad throughout the year.
+Radishes are easy to grow so they are usually available across seasons.
+They are full of vitamin C and have good levels of folate, vitamin B-6, riboflavin, thiamin and minerals such as iron, magnesium, copper and calcium.
 Not bad for a little root bulb!

-Traditionally it’s combined with a creamy dressing made from whole egg mayonnaise and sour cream or creme fresh but you can easily use lemon juice and olive oil if trying to avoid dairy.
-I am posting the original recipe with some of my love added in.
-To store radish, remove the green leaves which will otherwise zap nutrition from the root, and keep in the fridge in a plastic bag or air tight container, they should stay fresh for about a week.
+Traditionally, all ingredients are combined with a creamy dressing made from whole egg mayonnaise and sour cream or creme fresh but you can easily use lemon juice and olive oil if you avoid dairy.
+I am posting the original recipe with my own little twist.
+To store the radishes, remove the green leaves which will otherwise zap nutrition from the root, and keep in the fridge in a plastic bag or an air-tight container.
+They should stay fresh for about a week.

 - 2 whole eggs

-- 1 tbsp whole egg mayonnaise (less sweet variety or home made olive oil based would be ideal)
+- 1 tablespoon whole egg mayonnaise (less sweet variety or home made olive oil based is best)

-- 1 tbsp crème fraîche or sour cream
+- 1 tablespoon crème fraîche or sour cream

-- Cook eggs in boiling water for 8-10 minutes.
+- Cook the eggs in boiling water for 8-10 minutes.
 Rinse under cold water for a few minutes and peel.
-Cut eggs in half and separate the whites from the yolk.
+Cut eggs in half and separate the whites from the yolks.
 Crumble the yolk and dice the whites.

-- Wash and thinly slice the radish.
-Smear some of the dressing on the bottom of a large serving plate.
+- Smear some of the dressing on the bottom of a large serving plate.
 Place a thick layer of radishes and sprinkle with green onion, diced egg whites and yolk crumble.
-Drizzle with a tablespoon of dressing and garnish with a few salad leaves.
+Drizzle with a tablespoon of the dressing over the top and garnish with a few salad leaves.
 If presentation is not important, just toss everything together with the dressing and serve in a salad bowl.